 And with that, your chair should be fixed!
 It’s just that easy If you find that your chair needs further adjustment, simply loosen the screw and readjust the clip.

 Replacing the Cylinder

 However, there is a third option to fix a sinking office chair, and that’s to replace the cylinder entirely.
 Replacement office chair cylinders are available from Amazon.
-In fact, cylinder replacement kits—including all the tools you need to get the job done—are available here.

 These kits include the following: